Paul D. Wilke

 Discussing Hitler's Limitations as an Artist

-No, probably not.
+Hitler was probably never going to make it as a respected artist.
 There are two major reasons to be skeptical of this "what if?," as if all young Hitler needed was a lucky break to make it big in the Viennese art scene.
 There was more than bad luck working against him.

 First, while Hitler had some raw talent, he did little to cultivate it.
 He put in just enough work to make ends meet, and no more.
 He refused steady work, instead preferring to sleep in before spending his days reading or pontificating about politics to anyone who would listen.
 Anything but work.
 He still clung to his ambition of studying architecture at some point but did nothing to further that dream.